 Avoid Bottled Water (If You Can) and Plastic Bags

 Pretty much everyone now understands the devastating effect plastic has on the environment.
 Not only does it take years to biodegrade, but some countries are inadept at getting rid of it efficiently, meaning it can end up being dumped, effectively ruining landscapes and environments.
-As a traveler, you should take care not to use plastic bags or bottles wherever possible.
+As a green traveler, you should take care not to use plastic bags or bottles wherever possible.
 If you’re planning on doing some shopping on your trip, pack a reusable shopping bag and ask not to be given plastic ones.

 Obviously, in some destinations, it’s necessary to drink bottled water if the tap water isn’t drinkable.
 The best way of getting around this is to take your own reusable water bottle and either use purification tablets to clean the water or fill it up at water fountains.
 If you do find you have to buy a plastic bottle, reuse that instead.

 Ecotourism is booming and with it comes the rise of the eco-hotel and eco-hostel.
 Lots of accommodations are now actively trying to make themselves more eco-friendly.
 This can include recycled products such as paper, solar power, collecting rainwater, organic produce for meals, and promoting environmental practices such as forest and beach clean-up operations, among many others.
 Staying somewhere that makes taking care of the environment a priority will reduce your travel emissions and allow you to do your part in protecting the earth.

 Behave in Your Accommodation as You Would Do at Home